Library Collections and Finding Items

 The first step to finding a book in our collections is to look for it using the iDiscover website.

-When you see the item you want in the results list click on the title to see the list of libraries which have a copy.
-From that list click on the name of the Library you want to borrow from.
+When you find the item you want in the search results, click on the title to view the list of libraries that hold a copy.
+From there, select the library you wish to borrow from to check availability and borrowing options.

 The ‘Status’ will tell you if it is on the shelf.